python/typing_extensions/doc/index.rst

 .. data:: TypeForm

    See :pep:`747`.
-A type hint representing a type expression.
+A special form representing the value of a type expression.

    .. versionadded:: 4.13.0